 Research topics under this area include:

-- Research efforts in Aerodynamics, Aeroacoustics, Fluid Dynamics and Flow Control (Bons, Dunn, Gaitonde, Gregory, McNamara, Samimy, Sutton, Zhuang) span a comprehensive range of problems in a wide range of speed regimes with emphasis on tightly integrated experimental and modeling thrusts including static and dynamic stall relevant to rotorcraft operations, jets for commercial and military aircraft, bluff body flows pertinent to turret and other applications, cavity flow for scramjet flow paths, shock/turbulent interactions in supersonic aircraft and various automotive flows.
+- Research efforts in Aerodynamics, Aeroacoustics, Fluid Dynamics and Flow Control (Bons, Gaitonde, Gregory, McNamara, Samimy, Sutton, Whitfield, Zhuang) span a comprehensive range of problems in a wide range of speed regimes with emphasis on tightly integrated experimental and modeling thrusts including static and dynamic stall relevant to rotorcraft operations, jets for commercial and military aircraft, bluff body flows pertinent to turret and other applications, cavity flow for scramjet flow paths, shock/turbulent interactions in supersonic aircraft and various automotive flows.

-- In the Combustion, Turbulent Reacting Flows and Plasma Material Processing area (Adamovich, Kim, Sutton) at Ohio State, we focus on deriving a fundamental understanding of the interplay between fluid mechanics (mixing) and combustion, particularly for the turbulent situation.
+- In the Combustion, Turbulent Reacting Flows and Plasma Material Processing area (Adamovich, S. Kim, Sutton) at Ohio State, we focus on deriving a fundamental understanding of the interplay between fluid mechanics (mixing) and combustion, particularly for the turbulent situation.
 Areas of interest include flame stability, chemical kinetics and multiphase effects.
 Diagnostics include a variety of laser-based methods, spectroscopy and flow imaging, with emphasis on obtaining spatially and temporally-resolved data.

 - The Flight Mechanics, Dynamics and Control (Kumar, Yedavalli) research area includes robust flight control systems analysis and design using a state space interval parameter matrix and ecological qualitative stability techniques, studies on stability and performance of nonlinear flight dynamics of reusable space access vehicles, as well as satellite formation control.
 The dynamics and controls thrust is focused on engine area networks which coordinate sensor and actuator data through a controller, successfully managing deployment while reducing weight and life cycle costs and improving performance.